 |As well as the events listed below,

-we have irregular Singing Parties and other social events.
+we have occasional Singing Parties and other social events.

 Our full newsletter lists these as well as having comprehensive